 Legend has it, that those who kiss the blarney stone will be given the gift of the gab and be able to talk their way out of any difficult position.

-Blarney Stones are a popular snack for many St Patrick Day parties around the world.
+Blarney Stones are a popular snack for many St Patrick’s Day parties and other celebrations around the world.
 They are also great for a lunchtime treat all year round.

 There are various ways of making Blarney Stones, depending on your personal preference.